dschoen24/Surfs-Up-SQLALCHEMY/README.md

 •	I then loaded the list of daily normals into a Pandas DataFrame and set the index equal to the date.
 •	I used Pandas to plot an area plot for these daily normals.

-My results can be foound here: https://github.com/dschoen24/sqlalchemy-challenge/
+My results can be found here: https://github.com/dschoen24/sqlalchemy-challenge/blob/main/Images/bonus_daily_temp_normals.png